nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Listing Recipes — **`list`**`recipes`
-Shows a list of all recipes in ChopChop.
+This command shows a list of all recipes in ChopChop.
+This can be used to switch panes (between recipes and ingredients) without using the mouse, as well as to clear any filters that might have been applied due to previous commands (eg. `find` and `filter`).

 <div markdown="span" class="alert alert-primary">
-:bulb: **Tip:** For convenience, this command accepts `list recipes` as well as `list recipe`.
+:bulb: **Tip:** For convenience, you can use either `list recipes` or `list recipe`.
 </div>

 Usage: `list recipes`